Decode Quantum with Jan Goetz from IQM

 Free downloads

-Understanding Quantum Technologies 2023, a free 1,366 pages ebook about all quantum technologies (computing, telecommunications, cryptography, sensing) also available in paperback edition on Amazon:
+Understanding Quantum Technologies 2024, a free 1,554 pages ebook about all quantum technologies (computing, telecommunications, cryptography, sensing):

 image

-Understanding Quantum Technologies 2023 Short version, a 24 pages with key takeaways from the eponymous book.
+Understanding Quantum Technologies 2024 Short version, a 26 pages version with key takeaways from the eponymous book.

 image